 The resources below, including Hazon’s Haggadot, offer thoughts and ideas to help you celebrate Tu B’Shvat in your home or community.
 The texts, questions, activities, and suggestions can serve as guides for viewing Tu B’Shvat through fresh eyes and recontextualizing traditions.

 Tu B’Shvat Haggadah: Hazon Seder and Sourcebook

-We are pleased to introduce Hazon’s new Tu B’Shvat haggadah!
-The haggadah offers thoughts and ideas to help you celebrate the new year for trees in your home or community.
-The texts, questions, and activities in the haggadah can serve as a guide for viewing Tu B’Shvat through fresh eyes and recontextualizing the tradition.
+The 2021 Tu B’Shvat haggadah offers thoughts and ideas to help you celebrate the new year for trees in your home or community.

-- Tu B’Shvat Lesson Plans for all ages designed by past and present JOFEE fellows.
+- Tu B’Shvat Lesson Plans for all ages located on the Hazon Educational Library

 - Trees, Earth, and Torah: A Tu B’Shvat Anthology draws upon biblical, rabbinical, medieval, and modern sources – from art, music, recipes, and crafts, as well as fiction, poetry, and essays – about the significance and historical development of Tu B’Shvat.

-- The Open Siddur Project shares A Tu Bishvat Prayer for Trees, by Rabbis for Human Rights in Israel, an ecumenical prayer in English, Hebrew, and Arabic for a Tu B’Shvat tree planting in 2011/5771.
+- The Open Siddur Project shares A Tu Bishvat Prayer for Trees, by Rabbis for Human Rights in Israel, an ecumenical prayer in English, Hebrew, and Arabic.
+This is a great resource for any tree planting activities.

 - This video of a Tu B’Shvat seder celebrates the whole natural world as it also builds community, creates sacred space, and inspires people to live and act with earth in mind – shared by R. Ellen Bernstein.